Green Day: Musical style and influences

-While Armstrong is the band's primary songwriter, he looks to the other band members for organizational help.
 Billie Joe Armstrong has mentioned that some of his biggest influences are seminal hardcore punk bands Hüsker Dü and the Replacements, and that their influence is particularly noted in the band's chord changes in songs.
 Green Day has covered Hüsker Dü's "Don't Want to Know If You Are Lonely" as a B-side to the "Warning" single, and the character "Mr. Whirly" in the group's song "Misery" is a reference to the Replacements song of the same name.
+Southern California-based hardcore bands Social Distortion and Bad Religion have also been cited as influences.
+Green Day would cover the former's song "Another State of Mind" from their 1983 debut release, Mommy's Little Monster as a bonus track for 21st Century Breakdown.

 Outside of their punk influences, Green Day have also cited hard rock bands the Kinks, the Who, and Cheap Trick.
 In August 1996, Billie Joe Armstrong told Guitar World he "can remember a few different instances" of when he first discovered punk rock: "There were these two guys who introduced me to things like D.O.A. and the Dead Kennedys.
 Then, in the seventh grade, there was a girl at school who would bring in records like T.S.O.L. and say, 'Here, listen to this.'"
 Armstrong said he thinks he "really started getting into" punk rock "in 1987 with Turn It Around!, a double seven-inch compilation record put out by [punk fanzine] Maximumrocknroll."
 Armstrong cited Turn It Around! as an influence, calling it "a pretty big record" for him.
 Armstrong would also cite fellow East Bay punk bands Operation Ivy, Jawbreaker, and Crimpshrine as influences.
-Tré Cool has stated that the band is influenced by music that they didn't like, naming artists like Hall & Oates, Cyndi Lauper and other 1980s music.
+Tré Cool has stated that the band is influenced by music that they did not like, naming artists like Hall & Oates, Cyndi Lauper and other 1980s music.

-Although Green Day has been compared to the Buzzcocks, the Ramones and the Clash, Mike Dirnt said he had never heard the Buzzcocks when Green Day began.
+Although Green Day has been compared to Buzzcocks, the Ramones and the Clash, Mike Dirnt said he had never heard Buzzcocks when Green Day began.
 Dirnt said: "First off, you can't sound like any of those bands.
 And secondly, those are probably the last ones in my record collection."
 Armstrong responded to Dirnt, saying: "Mine too.
 Those are all bands I got into later."
 The Dickies is another band Green Day has been compared to.
 Dirnt said he "never owned a Dickies album, although" he "did see" the Dickies live "around the time of" Kerplunk!.
 Dirnt said "by that time, we'd played so many shows it had no bearing."
 Armstrong referred to the Dickies as "just another Ramones rip-off".
 Although in August 1996, Armstrong said bands like the Ramones are bands he listened to later, in June 2010, Armstrong cited the Ramones as an influence.
-He also said his "range of favorite songwriters goes anywhere from the Sex Pistols to Lennon–McCartney.
+He also said his "range of favorite songwriters goes anywhere from the Sex Pistols to Lennon–McCartney".
 During the American Idiot and 21st Century Breakdown era of Green Day, the band was influenced by the Who, U2, Motown albums, and musicals such as Grease.